AdobeDocs/audience-manager.pt-BR/help/using/features/audience-lab/audience-lab-manage-test-groups.md

    >
    >[Os traços](../../features/traits/about-folder-traits.md) da pasta **não são suportados**[!UICONTROL Audience Lab].
 Setting the [Event Type](../../features/traits/create-onboarded-rule-based-traits.md) of a folder trait to **conversion** will not generate any data in [!UICONTROL Audience Lab] for that specific folder trait.

 * For companies using [Role-Based Access Control](../../features/administration/administration-overview.md): Assign the [!UICONTROL Audience Lab] [wildcard permission](../../features/administration/administration-overview.md#wild-card-permissions) to **[!UICONTROL User Groups]** to provide access.
 Essa permissão permite que o usuário crie e visualize os resultados de um teste.
 A user will only be able to use segments from a data source they have **read** and **map to destination** privileges for.
-The user will only be able to use conversion traits from a data source for which they have **&quot;read&quot;** permissions.
+The user will only be able to use conversion traits from a data source for which they have **"read"** permissions.
 Um usuário só poderá ver os destinos aos quais eles têm acesso.
 So, before adding the [!DNL Audience Lab] wildcard permission to a group, make sure the group has:
    * acesso para ler características de conversão relevantes;
    * acesso a ler e mapear segmentos relevantes para testes;
    * acesso a destinos relevantes.